market updates · Uncategorized

 Transportation

 For transportation costs, Minneapolis sits higher than the national average at 108%.
 This includes an average of cost of gasoline, car insurance and maintenance expenses, and mass transit fare for the area.
 I was a little surprised by this one because I just returned from a trip to NE Ohio and gas prices were consistently higher than what I have paid in MN everywhere east of us.
-According to AAA, auto fuel prices in MN are LOWER than the national average.
+According to AAA, auto fuel prices in MN are LOWER than theย national average.ย

 info from AAA